 You will notice a "Charge date" field within the "Billing" page.
 This is the date during which your use case and account was Approved by the Twitter team.
 If you upgrade, you will pay a prorated fee to get you through your Charge date.
 From then until you downgrade, you will be charged the subscription fee on your charge date.

-Available on 'Organization' developer accounts only.
-View the "Team" page.
+Available on 'team' developer accounts only.
+View the "team" page.

-Team functionality is intended to facilitate collaborative development for premium APIs.
-Often teams have different people responsible for access control, development, billing/payments, etc. and this allows you to invite those people to contribute to your project.
+Team functionality facilitates collaborative development of Projects and Apps within the Twitter Developer Platform.
+Often, teams have different people responsible for access control, billing/payments, and this allows you to invite those people to contribute to your project.

-Note: Team management does not currently grant/limit API access, which is based on App credentials.
+Note: Team management does not currently grant/limit API access based on App credentials.
 It is not possible to share App management across your team.
-Currently the ‘team setup’ only Applies to the Premium API section; and not to the App management section.
 Apps (keys/tokens) cannot be edited, created, or deleted by non-owners.

 - Ability to update billing/payment methods